HutakiHare/mybook/README.md

 # mybook

-This is a record of what my works.
+This is a record of my works.

 ## Usage